Understanding Types of Hyperpigmentation: PIE, PIH, Melasma – and How to Treat Them Effectively

 🎯 Best Suited Actives:

-Niacinamide1: Known for its ability to reduce inflammation, enhance barrier repair, and diminish redness.
+- Niacinamide: Renowned for its capacity to reduce inflammation, enhance barrier repair, and lessen redness.

-Azelaic Acid2: Offers anti-inflammatory and vasoconstrictive benefits, making it effective for calming irritated skin.
+- Azelaic Acid: Provides anti-inflammatory and vasoconstrictive properties, making it effective for soothing irritated skin.

-Centella Asiatica3 (CICA): Renowned for its soothing properties, it aids in calming inflammation and promoting skin healing.
+- Centella Asiatica (CICA): Celebrated for its calming effects, it helps alleviate inflammation and supports skin healing.

 🧖♀️ Routine Tips:

-Opt for gentle, non-stripping cleansers to maintain the skin's natural barrier.
+- Choose gentle, non-stripping cleansers to preserve the skin's natural barrier.

-Regularly incorporate serums that focus on barrier repair and calming ingredients for optimal skin health.
+- Regularly use serums that focus on barrier repair and calming ingredients to promote optimal skin health.

 2. Post-Inflammatory Hyperpigmentation (PIH)

-PIH refers to brown or black flat spots left behind after acne or skin trauma.
-It’s more common in medium to deeper skin tones due to excess melanin production.
+PIH is characterized by brown or black flat spots that remain after acne or skin trauma.
+This condition is more prevalent in medium to darker skin tones due to increased melanin production.

 🧬 Root Cause: